 1And it came to pass in the four hundred and eightieth year after the children of Israel were come out of the land of Egypt, in the fourth year of Solomon's reign over Israel, in the month Zif, which is the second month, that he began to build the house of the Lord.began…: Heb. built F. Kings 6:1 KJV

 1In the four hundred and eightieth year after the Israelites had come out of Egypt, in the fourth year of Solomon's reign over Israel, in the month of Ziv, the second month, he began to build the temple of the LORD.
 F. Kings 6:1 NIV

-This date, 430 years (9977 - 9547 = 430) years past Caleb is what we are now turning our attention to.
-This period is interesting for several reasons, one, that aside from the math we’ve just given, there is no way to establish this chronology without help from the New Testament.
+This date, 430 years (9977 AA - 9547 AA = 430) past Caleb is what we are now turning our attention to.
+This period is interesting for several reasons, one, that aside from the math we have just given, there is no way to establish this chronology without help from the New Testament.
 Also, we will hit a passage where the dates are not synchronous with the years moving by on the main biblical calendar.

 Can we hit this target, so many years away?
 Yes, we can, even to the exact month.
 Here’s how.

 The raw data that we must make sense of comes in two forms.
-First, we have a long period where the history of the Israelites is structured around periods of peace followed by oppression.
-Once through this part of history Israel is lead by a series of Judges, ending with Samson.
+First, we have a long period where the history of the time is structured around periods of peace followed by oppression.
+Once through this part of history the children of Jacob are lead by a series of Judges, ending with Samson.
 After that we cannot just characterize the text, we must follow reference-by-reference until we get to the other end of this period.